About UKSC Blog

 Following a law degree, Anthony worked as editor of the ‘Revised Laws of the Falkland Islands’ and ‘Falkland Islands Law Reports’ and as assistant to the Islands’ Law Revision Commissioner.
 He moved to London and LexisNexis Butterworths as a technical writer on ‘Halsbury’s Statutes of England and Wales’.
 He joined Matrix in 2005.

-As Legal Information Manager at Matrix, Anthony is responsible for the development of Matrix’s online strategy, library, legal information and research services.
+As Head of Legal Support Service at Matrix, Anthony is responsible for the development of Matrix’s online strategy, library, legal information and research services.
 He also manages Matrix’s internal legal current awareness updates.

 Cathryn is a Senior Associate in Olswang’s Commercial Litigation and Arbitration Group.

 Cathryn specialises in commercial, media and public law dispute resolution, and has advised on a wide variety of contentious matters including contractual and tortious disputes, crisis management, shareholder disputes, public law challenges, breaches of privacy and data protection issues.
 She acts for clients across a variety of sector areas including technology, telecoms, media, life sciences, engineering, retail and finance, and has spent time on secondment at a commercial broadcaster.

 Prior to becoming a lawyer, Cathryn worked in the music publishing and TV industries.